networktocode/schema-enforcer/docs/ansible_command.md

 Two major caveats apply to using the `schema_enforcer_strict` variable.

 1) If the `schema_enforcer_strict` variable is set to true, the `schema_enforcer_schema_ids` variabe **MUST** be defined as a list of one and only one schema ID.
 If it is either not defined at all or defined as something other than a list with one element, an error will be printed to the screen and the tool will exit before performing any validations.
 2) The schema ID referenced by `schema_enforcer_schema_ids` **MUST** include all variables that exists when the inventory is rendered for a host.
-If an ansible variable not defined in the schema id defined for a given host, schema validation will fail.
+If an ansible variable is not defined as a property in the schema id defined for a given host, schema validation will fail.
 This happens because properties not defined in the schema are not allowed when strict mode is run.

 > Note: If either of these conditions are not met, an error message will be printed to stdout and the tool will stop execution before evaluating host variables against schema.